kmhost73/brandguard/README.md

 This plan is data-driven, focused, and designed for rapid execution.

 ---
-*Deployment Status: Awaiting final commit to resolve build issues.*
+*Deployment Status: Build configuration fixed.
+Ready for deployment.*